-The flatness of the abdomen with or without clothing increases the self-confidence of people.
-Irregularities, cracks and sagging in the abdomen affect many of the characteristics of people from the choice of clothing to the way they walk.
+Tummy Tuck: The flatness of the abdomen with or without clothing increases the self-confidence of people.
+Irregularities, cracks, and sagging in the abdomen affect many of the characteristics of people from the choice of clothing to the way they walk.
 Because of the damages caused by pregnancy and pregnancy, especially in women, the risk of deformations in the abdominal region is high and some of these deformations cannot be removed by sports and diet.

-After physical examination, deformity in the abdominal region and the type of operation to eliminate this disorder can be determined.
-The front wall of the abdomen forms the skin-fat tissue-muscle membrane and muscles.
+After a physical examination, deformity in the abdominal region and the type of operation to eliminate this disorder can be determined.
+The anterior wall of the abdomen forms the membrane and muscles of adipose and muscle tissue.
 Changes in one or more of these structures will occur as abdominal distortion.
-Liposuction/ Laser Liposuction / VASER liposuction is sufficient to remove the fat and create a tightening effect on the skin only in cases of excess fat tissue.
+Liposuction/laser liposuction / Vaser liposuction is sufficient to remove the fats and create a tightening effect on the skin only in cases of excess fat tissue.

-Stretched arm formation by removing excess skin and adipose tissue that is loosened by age or weight gain in the arm area is known as arm stretching or brachioplasty operation.
+Stretched arm formation by removing excess skin and adipose tissue that is loosened by age or weight gain in the arm area is known as arm-stretching or Brachioplasty operation.
 The fat and/or skin is removed by an incision extending from the elbow to the armpit and sometimes to the chest, with the arm on the inside.
 Liposuction may be added to the operation.

 Arm stretching surgery can be performed on any patient suffering from sagging of the arm, including patients with normal weight.
 Most of the patients have sagging of the arm skin due to excessive weight loss.
 Liposuction is also added to patients who are overweight and have sagging skin and excess fat tissue.

-VASER can be effective in patients with excess fat in the upper arm, if there is no excess skin.
+VASER can be effective in patients with excess fat in the upper arm if there is no excess skin.
 Oil from these areas can be obtained by thinning the arm while recovering some amount of skin.
 However, in patients with skin laxity, it is inevitable to remove it along with fat.
-The scar may be confined to the arm and armpits, but may extend to the anterior chest wall in patients who lose excess weight and increase excess skin to the chest.
+The scar may be confined to the arm and armpits but may extend to the anterior chest wall in patients who lose excess weight and increase excess skin to the chest.

 The operation takes about 3 hours under general anesthesia.
 It is recommended to use a special arm corset especially for the first month after surgery.
 The patient can return to daily life after 7-10 days on average.
 It is recommended to stay away from excessive arm movements for the first month.